 About Odyssey Tours With Clay Jenkinson

-Becky Cawley and Clay Jenkinson met at a planning conference before the Lewis & Clark Bicentennial (2003-09).
+Becky Cawley and Clay Jenkinson met in 1999 at a planning conference before the Lewis & Clark Bicentennial (2003-09).
 Plunked together at a banquet, they asked each other what they wanted to do for the Bicentennial.
 Both said immediately that they wanted to lead tours on the Lewis & Clark Trail.

 That was almost 20 years ago.

 Their tours are widely acclaimed for their sheer pleasure.
 Becky and Clay take their guests to some of the most beautiful and pristine places in the American West.
 There is always a great deal of learning, but the learning is lubricated with laughter, adventure, intellectual playfulness, and good wine.

 The amenities are excellent without getting in the way of what Theodore Roosevelt called “the strenuous life.”